PULdischo/dsf-fall-2025/content/sessions/week-2.md

 ## Georectification/Georeference

-Historical and scanned physical maps that are not associated with a coordinate grid will limit our ability use such a map in a digital mapping project.
+Historical and scanned physical maps that are not associated with a coordinate grid will limit your ability use such a map in a digital mapping project.
 While some may work with an image altering platform like Adobe Photoshop to make meaning of these maps, such a project will not have transferable data nor be readable by a mapping platform.
 A solution is to use a georectification or georeferencing tool to bind your image to a coordinate system.
 We will use the tool [MapWarper](https://mapwarper.net/) to georectify our map.
 This process will transform our static image into spatial data and create raster data that will allow us to further our mapping project.
 With this process you can:

 - Create a basemap and then overlay other data.
 - Extract additional historical vector data to further spatial analysis and interpretation.